The Joint Weighted Average (JWA) Operator: Experiments

 The behavior of the JWA aggregate capitalizes on merging the LWA and OWA strategies, showing improved performance as the validity sets increase, yet remaining robust to the size of the bias that alters the data context.
-Indeed, JWA is the best performing aggregator in the right hand panel across all validity sets.
+Indeed, JWA is able to leverage the LWA and OWA weights to produce a robustly good performance across all bias levels and validity sets.
 The OWAWA aggregator (which simply averages the output of LWA and OWA) outperforms JWA in the left panel, performs similarly to JWA in the middle panel, but performs far worse than JWA in the right hand panel.
 The left hand panel is a very friendly environment for the LWA, thus benefiting the OWAWA.
 However, the right hand panel is where the LWA's performance deteriorates due to the harsh data context.

+The WOWA and HWA, that allow the weights to interact, appear to perform worst than the OWAWA in all cases except validity sets 6 and 7 in the small bias panel.
+The HWA deteriorates quickly as the validity sets increase, while the WOWA deteriorates quickly as the magnitude of the bias increases.

 Interestingly, the JWA and OWA do not change substantially across panels because we selected order weights that would be robust to this specific change in data context.
 While the LWA performance deteriorates, the JWA does not because it relies on the interaction between the LWA and OWA strategies to capitalize on information about source validity while still remaining robust to the random injection of bias.
-Indeed, the JWA shows subtly increased performance as bias increases, as this facilitates the identification and exclusion of the compromised sources, while benefiting from the accurate weights for the sources remaining.
+Indeed, the JWA shows subtly increased performance as bias increases, as this facilitates the identification and exclusion of the compromised sources, while benefiting from accurate weights for the sources remaining.